krinal123/Java/README.md

 # Repository Description

 This repository contains all my Java programs for students at Atmiya University.
 You can copy and paste the code.
-These programs are created by Miraj Sankdecha, and this repository provides up-to-date Java programs.
+These programs are created by **Miraj Sankdecha**, and this repository provides up-to-date Java programs.

 ## Usage